Low Salt Sausages

 - Fermented sausages and cold smoked products should not be made with salt substitutes.

 You should be able to modify any existing recipe or create your own.
 Keep in mind that increasing the amount of spices will make up for using less salt too.
-It will be a waste of paper to present a low sodium sausage recipe.
-It simply requires less salt (or different salt type) and all necessary information is provided in this chapter.
+Making low sodium sausages simply requires less salt (or different salt type) and all necessary information is provided above.